openclarity/openclarity/plugins/store/kics/README.md

 > **KICS** is a scanner application that uses [Checkmarx KICS](https://checkmarx.com/product/opensource/kics-open-source-infrastructure-as-code-project/) (Keeping Infrastructure as Code Secure)
 > to scan your Infrastructure as Code (IaC) files for misconfigurations.
-> It's designed to be used as a plugin for the [VMClarity](https://openclarity.io/docs/vmclarity/) platform.
+> It's designed to be used as a plugin for the [OpenClarity](https://openclarity.io/docs/openclarity/) platform.

 ## Usage

-Make a POST request with config below to the VMClarity API `/assetScans` endpoint to initiate a KICS scan.
+Make a POST request with config below to the OpenClarity API `/assetScans` endpoint to initiate a KICS scan.
 The body of the POST request should include a JSON object with the configuration for the scan.

 > NOTE: Below is a minimal example.
 Your actual configuration should have additional properties.